kmmbvnr/viewflow-docs-v1/docs/material_forms.rst

 ============

 Django-Material offers the alternative approach to rendering forms in django.
-Strong python/HTML code separation keeps you form code DRY and free form underline HTML/CSS rendering details.
-Field rendering customization happens in a template, not in the code.
+Strong Python/HTML code separation keeps you form code DRY and free form underline HTML/CSS rendering details.
+Field rendering customization happens in a template, not in code.
 Layout objects allow setting the relative field placement and sizes.

 Build-in templates implements form rendering using `MaterializeCSS